 While these closures no doubt have many factors behind them and may well be a result in part of the overall economic atmosphere, it is also possible that they were influenced by deviations from the Jamie Oliver brand’s core values.
 By charging high prices for meals or ingredients, it could be that this reality did not sit well with the preconception of the brand as being accessible, and therefore turned away a sizeable portion of potential customers.

 Similarly, a string of bad reviews at the Union Jack restaurants were at odds with the preconception of reliability.
 The lesson here?
 After building a distinctive and respected food brand, don’t rock the gravy boat by doing things that people don’t expect.

 Despite these setbacks, it’s safe to say that the Jamie Oliver brand isn’t going anywhere soon.
-Restaurant and cookery brands can certainly learn from its successes, while they would also be prudent to be mindful of its failures.
+Cookery brands can certainly learn from its successes, while they would also be prudent to be mindful of its failures.

 Every brand has a story.
 Your business may not have the global reach of the Jamie Oliver brand, but small can also be beautiful.
 You need to be able to talk about your food brand in a way that stands out from the millions of other products on the shelf.
 Marketing and product quality is no longer enough.

 If you started making chocolate brownies in your galley kitchen, share your story.
 If you are using a secret recipe passed down through the generations in your family, share your story.
 If you are an ethical business that supports good things or you donate part of your profits, share your story.